-After going back out and taking more pictures of the llamas and the beautiful farm, we head to Stockton for lunch.
-We are debating on what to eat – Market Pizza or Borscht Belt Deli.
-We decide to sample from both.
+After going back out and taking more pictures of the llamas and the beautiful farm, we head to Lambertville for lunch.
+Chez Alice is the perfect stop.
+They have all the delectables of a French bistro: quiche, sandwiches on freshly baked breads and of course pastries!
+We sample everything.
 Best decision ever!
-The sandwiches were delivered to our outside table, and we couldn’t believe how great the pastrami sandwiches and pizza tasted together.
 My friend was joking that we should have had a beer to wash it down.
 I quickly said we can!
 We packed up and drove down the street to Odd Bird Brewery.

 3. Odd Bird Brewery, Stockton

 As we pull up, we are pleased to see that the Brewery garage bay is open.
 They are taking advantage of the unseasonably warm and sunny day.
 Bikes are parked out front and everyone is gathered around the picnic tables.
 We decide that this will be a quick stop because we need to get more shopping done!
 I dig out my beer passport, buy some beer to go and got my passport stamped.
 I encouraged my one friend to buy a shirt for her husband who has already completed the beer passport.
 She is now on a mission to buy a shirt from all the Hunterdon Breweries to put under the tree for him!